Cerebellum-Network/contribute/Bounties/Drafts/token-trading-guide.md

 ### Cere Contributor Discord
 1. **Introduce Your Idea**: Use the **[Cere Contributor Discord](https://cere.network/discord)** to introduce your article idea in the relevant channels.
 This could be a great way to get initial feedback and even some early supporters.
-2. **Report issues**: you find in the #help channel, but also in Github to repository developer's are made aware.
-3. **Weekly Updates**: Keep the Discord community updated on your progress.
+2. **Weekly Updates**: Keep the Discord community updated on your progress.
 Share milestones or any interesting findings you come across while writing the article.
-4. **Final Sharing**: Once your article is published, share the link in the Discord to let everyone read your contribution.
+3. **Final Sharing**: Once your article is published, share the link in the Discord to let everyone read your contribution.

 By leveraging these platforms, you can not only gather support but also enrich your article with community insights.
 Participate now to make a meaningful contribution to the Cere community!